Palinghamer/KBRobot/README.md

 This project automates item creation and setting statements on [Wikidata](https://www.wikidata.org) for electronic literature works archived by the [Laboratory for Electronic Literature](https://www.kbr.be/en/projects/laboratory-for-electronic-literature/) at KBR.
 Metadata about the works are encoded according to the LabEL ontology recorded [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Digital_Narratives/LabEL).

-The bot takes a structured .CSV file, checks for existing items based on the title of the work, creates a new item if none exist, and adds the recorded claims and sources automatically.
+The bot takes a structured .CSV file, checks for existing items based on the title of the work, creates a new item if none exist, and sets the recorded claims and sources automatically.
 To avoid accidental vandalism, it is critical that the data provided to the bot is correct and adheres to [Wikidata policies and guidelines](https://www.wikidata.org/wiki/Wikidata:List_of_policies_and_guidelines), particularly the [notability criterion](https://www.wikidata.org/wiki/Wikidata:Notability).

 ### Data model